-Groundwater, surface-water runoff, and mine process water at a mine site all have the potential to chemically interact with mineralised rocks or tailings, and these mine waters develop distinctly different compositions from the natural background waters.
+In addition to suspended solids, groundwater, surface-water runoff and mine process water at a mesothermal mine site all have the potential to chemically interact with mineralised rocks, and these mine waters develop distinctly different compositions from the natural background waters.
 To predict water quality at a point of interest downstream of a mine (e.g. consent compliance points), information is required on the hydrogeology and water chemistry and how these parameters change with time at the proposed mine site.
-This information can then be integrated with the predicted chemistry and volume of potential mine drainage to predict the water quality downstream of a mine.
+This information can then be integrated with predicted chemistry and volume of potential mine drainage to predict the water quality downstream of a mine.

-Site hydrogeology and background water quality information are integrated with information on mine drainage to predict downstream water quality using reactive transport modelling (Figure 14).
-Reactive transport modelling is required to predict downstream water chemistry because reactive components (both acid and neutral) are present in stream waters and mine drainage.
-This means the prediction of downstream water chemistry that is based only on dilution ratios of different mine drainage components is inadequate.
+Site hydrogeology and background water quality information is integrated with information on mine drainage to predict downstream water quality using reactive transport modelling (Figure 13).
+Reactive transport modelling can be used to predict downstream water chemistry because reactive components (both acid and neutral) are present in stream waters and mine drainage.
+This means the prediction of downstream water chemistry that is based on only dilution ratios of different mine drainage components is inadequate.
 Required information may include:

-- flow rates

 - alkalinity, acidity and pH

-- dissolved Fe (preferably both Fe2+ and Fe3+), Al

-- metals likely to be released from mine wastes (Zn, Ni, Mn, Cu, Cd, Cr, Co, As, Pb, etc.)
+- metalloids (As, Sb) and trace elements

 - dissolved oxygen

-- fine-grained particulate Fe- and Al-oxide and hydroxide mineral abundance - major cations and anions (Ca2+, Mg2+, K+, Na+, SO42-, Cl-, HCO3-) - redox conditions.
+- dissolved Fe2+ and Fe3+, Al

+- fine-grained (colloidal) particulate Fe3+ and Al minerals

+- major cations and anions (Ca, Mg, K, Na, SO4, Cl, HCO3)

+- · redox conditions.